top of page

 Managing Worms in Dogs: Detection, Prevention & Natural Treatments

-Worms aren’t always visible, making subtle symptoms the first indicator of an infestation.
+Worms aren’t always visible, and subtle symptoms can be the first indicators of an infestation.
 Regular worm count tests & monitoring stool changes can help catch issues early before they worsen.

 📌 Some worms remain undetectable to the naked eye, so testing every 3 months is ideal for prevention.

-✔️ Mucus-covered stools, diarrhoea, or vomiting – Occasional cases may be fine, but persistent issues require a Giardia, worm count & lungworm test.
+✔️ Mucus-covered stools, diarrhea, or vomiting – Occasional cases may be fine, but Giardia, worm count & lungworm test.

-✔️ Loss of appetite & weight loss – Self-regulation of food intake can be normal, but unexplained weight loss requires vet investigation.
+✔️ Loss of appetite & weight loss – Unexplained weight loss requires vet investigation.

-✔️ Lethargy & dull coat – Could signal illness, parasites, or nutrient deficiencies—vet evaluation is recommended.
+✔️ Lethargy & dull coat – This could signal illness, parasites, or nutrient deficiencies—vet evaluation is recommended.

 📌 Maintaining regular worm count tests ensures early detection & proper management.